Ya0h4cker/MyCTFstudy/web security/java/Shiro/Bypass payload length restriction.md

 Modify the HTTP request method to an unkown method.

-**Principle:*- The cookie in HTTP header is read before the HTTP request method is processed.
+**Principle:** The cookie in HTTP header is read before the HTTP request method is processed.
 However the WAF only filters partial HTTP request methods.

 ## Tomcat restriction